otienojoseph/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - 9-print_last_digit: Function that prints the last digit of a number
 - 10-add: Add two integers and return result
 - 11-pow: Function that computes a to the power of b and returns the value
+- 12-fizzbuzz: Function that prints the numbers from 1 to 100 separated by a space